 Most of us are aware that we produce vitamin D through exposure to sunlight.
-It’s difficult to get enough just from your diet, as only a few foods (e.g. wild caught deep sea fish) supply vitamin D. Varying factors such as the latitude you live at, the time of day you spend in sunlight, changing seasons, your age, culture and your type of skin pigmentation all have a major influence on how much vitamin D you produce through the skin.
-During winter even the strong New Zealand sunlight isn’t enough to generate adequate vitamin D and latest studies show at least 27% of us have insufficient levels of this important vitamin, while 5% are clinically deficient.
+It’s difficult to get enough just from your diet, as only a few foods (see below) supply vitamin D. Varying factors such as the latitude you live at, the time of day and length of time you spend in sunlight, changing seasons, your age, culture and your type of skin pigmentation all have a major influence on how much vitamin D you produce through the skin.
+During winter, even the strong New Zealand sunlight isn’t enough for some people to generate adequate vitamin D and latest studies show at least 27% of us have insufficient levels of this important vitamin, while 5% are clinically deficient.
 In many parts of the South Island deficiency levels rise to 18% from August to October.

 Factors that increase Vitamin D deficiency risk